consensus-enterprises/ansible-role-aegir/README.md

     aegir_db_username: "{{ mysql_root_username }}"

 The name of the Aegir database user.
-Defaults to the value of mysql_root_username.
+Defaults to the value of `mysql_root_username`.

     aegir_db_password: "{{ mysql_root_password }}"

 The password for the Aegir database user.
-Defaults to the value of mysql_root_password.
+Defaults to the value of `mysql_root_password`.

 ## Role Tasks